JannisHoch/copro/README.rst

     sh run_notebooks.sh

 It is of course also possible to execute the notebook cell-by-cell and explore the full range of possibilities.

+The notebooks are also used to exemplify the `Workflow <https://copro.readthedocs.io/en/latest/examples/index.html>`_ of CoPro.

 Command-line
 ^^^^^^^^^^^^^^^^^^